-Amazon is discounting best-selling makeup, hair care and skincare products for today only | CNN Underscored
+Amazon is discounting bestselling makeup, hair care and skin care products for today only | CNN Underscored

 Carol’s Daughter Almond Cookie Body Wash, Lotion and Hand Cream Gift Set ($22.70, originally $30; amazon.com)

 Not only does this set smell incredible, it is formulated with natural ingredients to deliver all-over moisture that lasts.
-Smell like sweet marzipan after a shower, then cover your body in the aromas of a Frappe to lock that moisture in.
+Smell like sweet marzipan after a shower, then cover your body in the aromas of a frappé to lock that moisture in.

-L’Oreal Paris Skincare Men Expert Hydra Energetic Facial Cleanser ($9.58, originally $11.98; amazon.com)
+L’Oréal Paris Skincare Men Expert Hydra Energetic Facial Cleanser ($9.58, originally $11.98; amazon.com)

 This daily cleanser works with the power of charcoal to help rid skin of dirt, grime and oil that builds up throughout the day.
 Though it is tough enough to cleanse your face thoroughly, it’s gentle enough to use twice daily without drying out your skin.